-Lisa Levenstein is Director of the Women’s, Gender, and Sexuality Studies Program and Associate Professor of History at the University of North Carolina Greensboro.
+Lisa Levenstein is Director of the Women’s, Gender, and Sexuality Studies Program and Professor of History at the University of North Carolina Greensboro.
 She specializes in twentieth-century US women’s and gender history.
 Levenstein is the author of A Movement Without Marches: African American Women and the Politics of Poverty in Postwar Philadelphia and They Didn’t See Us Coming: The Hidden History of Feminism in the Nineties.

 What happened to feminism after Women’s Lib faded from the headlines?
 Most assumed that activism fizzled in the 1990s, that feminism had splintered into factions—or had disappeared altogether.
 The front of Time Magazine asked, “Is feminism dead?”
 Some claimed the movement had become irrelevant, selling individualism dressed as “girl power.”
 But the feminism that has shaped the consciousness of millions of people today had distinct roots in the ‘90s.
 In They Didn’t See Us Coming, historian Lisa Levenstein argues we have missed many of the most vital contributions of the movement because we’ve been looking in the wrong places.